MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 - Orchestrate the tests into stages
 - Tear down the deployed infrastructure

-## 3. Download the test example
+## 3. Understand the test example

 For this article, we're using a sample available in the [Azure/terraform sample repo](https://github.com/Azure/terraform/blob/master/samples/end-to-end-testing/README.md).

 This sample defines a Terraform configuration that deploys two Linux virtual machines into the same virtual network.
 One VM - named `vm-linux-1` - has a public IP address.
 Only port 22 is opened to allow SSH connections.
 The second VM - `vm-linux-2` - has no defined public IP address.

-Our test should validate the following scenarios:
+The test validates the following scenarios:

 - The infrastructure is deployed correctly
 - Using port 22, it's possible to open an SSH session to `vm-linux-1`